Skip to Main Content

 Chicago-Style Citation Quick Guide

-The Notes and Bibliography system is preferred by many working in the humanities—including literature, history, and the arts.
-In this system, sources are cited in numbered footnotes or endnotes.
+13.18: Notes and bibliography In this system, sources are cited in numbered footnotes or endnotes.
 Each note corresponds to a raised (superscript) number in the text.
 Sources are also usually listed in a separate bibliography.
 The notes and bibliography system can accommodate a wide variety of sources, including unusual ones that don’t fit neatly into the author-date system.

-The Author-Date system is more common in the sciences and social sciences.
-In this system, sources are briefly cited in the text, usually in parentheses, by author’s last name and year of publication.
+13.102: Author-date system In this system, sources are briefly cited in the text, usually in parentheses, by author’s last name and year of publication.
 Each in-text citation matches up with an entry in a reference list, where full bibliographic information is provided.